kensanata/just-halberds/Altenstein.md

 > Crotberga says: “We must rebuild what we have lost.
 Already nobody knows how to build roads and how to drain the swamps.
 Brunman is a necromancer and a book thief who took a book from my library.
 Bring it back to me.”

 > Crotberga says: “We must make sure the Dark Lord never returns.
 I have heard that the giant Schattenschmied (the shadow smith) in the ruins of Himmelau has reforged the jewels of the Dark Lord.
 Discover whether there is any truth to that and destroy these jewels, if you can.”

+There is a book about shadow magic in the library.
+With it, you pull power from Myrkheim.
+It was a favourite technique of the Dark Lord.
+They say that to stop it, one has to visit Myrkheim, the realm of the dwarves, of dreary darkness, of fens.

 ### Osman